Rawalakot: Road links

+Airport

-Rawalakot Airport is non-operational and it has been closed since 1998.
+Rawalakot Airport is non-operational and it has been closed since October 2005.

 Climate

 Rawalakot features a subtropical highland climate under the Köppen climate classification due to high altitude.
 The weather of Rawalakot is quite erratic.
 However, the climate of Rawalakot can be divided into four seasons, namely spring, summer, autumn and winter.
 Rawalakot has mild to warm temperatures during the spring and autumn, humid temperatures during the summer and cold to snowy during the winter.
 The temperature can rise as high as 38 C during the mid-summer months and drop below -1 C during the winter months.
 Snowfall occurs in December and January, while most rainfall occurs during the monsoon season stretching from July to September.

 Demography

 Rawalakot has an urban population of 56,006 people according to the 2017 census which rose to 56,590 in 2018.
+Majority of Rawalakot’s population is ethnically Sudhan.